wookieb/action-dispatcher/README.md

 * addHandler
 * addListenerAfterHandlers

-It's a good practice to group the listeners into predefined priorities for semantic reasons.
+For semantic reasons it's better to group listeners into predefined priorities.

 ```javascript